 - Additional Details - This section and its fields can be hidden from certain users or because it makes sense to logically separate Details fields from Additional Details fields.
 If you would like to display a different name than "Additional Details", enter that name in the 'Additional details' display name field.

-- Financial Entries - Provides for the management of all project-level financial entries (forecasts and actuals), for permitted users.
+- Financials - Provides for the management of project-level financial entries (forecasts and actuals) and the financial summary, for permitted users.
 For your users to be able to use this project section, you will need to make sure at least one financial entry category has been configured (with details for its forecast and actuals).

 - Staffing - Provides for directly allocating roles and resources, for permitted users.
 For your users to be able to use this project section, you will need to make sure that relevant roles have been configured and relevant resources have been added to the system (see Stepping into Resource Management topic's Ensure your People Resources are in the System).